 The EU HTAR: collaborating to evaluate care

-From 2025, all the countries of the European Union will collaborate to evaluate medicinal products and medical devices, making sure that the right treatment can reach the right patient more quickly.
-The countries will use these evaluations in their decisions on insured care.
-In the Netherlands, we continue to decide for ourselves what care we ensure from the basic health care package.
+Since 2025, all the countries of the European Union and Norway, Iceland and Liechtenstein collaborate to evaluate medicinal products and medical devices.
+This helps ensure that the right treatment reaches the right patient more quickly.
+These joint evaluations support national decision-making on insured care.

 Phased introduction from 2025 onwards